 Many amateur gardeners are unaware of the fact that zoysia has a fairly high silica content.
 This means that, the longer the blade, the tougher it is to cut.
 To prevent your mower from sawing at the blades, rather than slicing them neatly, it needs to be as sharp as possible.
 If you do not have a high-quality mower, it might be best to let a professional lawn service help.

-Similarly, zoysia needs around 80% less water than other grass species.
+Similarly, zoysia needs far less water than other grass species.
 In fact, it doesn’t usually need manual irrigation unless there has been very little rainfall.
 As explained, a minimum of half an inch of water is required, so keep an eye on this if you do live in one of the much drier regions.
 It is worth noting that sandy soil types often need slightly more moisture.

 As excessive watering can cause damage to the roots, it is a big faux pas.
 Generally, trusting your own eyes is good enough.
 If the soil starts to dry out or crack, there hasn’t been enough rain, and you need to introduce some water.
-Even lawn plugs, which are normally saturated to give them a fast start, should not be doused in water if they are made up of zoysia grass.

 Most types of zoysia are wonderfully hardy and can flourish in shady conditions as well as in full sunlight.
 Crucially, however, if you are going to plant zoysia in the shade, it needs to be somewhere which gets at least three to four hours of direct sunlight each day.
 It may be tough, but it cannot live without any light at all.